 At Jubilee High School the principle of democracy is consistently reinforced, with the democratic process being employed for important decisions within the school community, for instance, elections being held for Head Boy and Girl and our Prefects.
 The principle of democracy is explored in History and Religious Studies as well as in tutor time and assemblies.

-The rule of law
+The Rule of Law

 The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school assemblies.
 Students are taught the values and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the Police and Fire Service are regular parts of our calendar and help reinforce this message.

 Within Jubilee High School students are actively encouraged to make independent choices knowing that they are in a safe, secure and supportive environment.
-As a school we educate and provide boundaries for students to make choices safety, through the provision of a safe environment and an empowering education.
-Students are encouraged to know, understand and exercise their rights, responsibilities and personal freedoms and receive advice about how to exercise these safely, for example through our exploration of E-Safety in computing and their tutor time activities.
+As a school we educate and provide boundaries for students to make choices safely, through the provision of a safe environment and an empowering education.
+Students are encouraged to know, understand and exercise their rights, responsibilities and personal freedoms and receive advice about how to exercise these safely, for example through our exploration of e-safety in computing and their tutor time activities.

-Tolerance of those of different faiths and beliefs
+Tolerance of those of Different Faiths and Beliefs

-This is achieved through equipping students with the ability to understand their place in a culturally diverse society and by giving them opportunities to experience such diversity within the school community.
-We also run a number of trips abroad throughout the academic year from which our students gain valuable experience of other cultures and languages.
+This is achieved by equipping students with the ability to understand their place in a culturally diverse society and by giving them opportunities to experience such diversity within the school community.
+We also run a number of trips abroad throughout the academic year during which our students gain valuable experience of other cultures and languages.
 Additionally, students are actively encouraged to share their faith and beliefs within the school.
 Our Religious Studies curriculum provides a broad and balanced education on a range of faiths, religions and cultures.